ghumakkad/blog/_posts/2015-12-30-har-ki-doon-trek-log.markdown

 But on the other hand, we thought New year parties with friends in Delhi are also cool and we left for Delhi the next morning.

 [Here is the link to our shared album.](https://goo.gl/photos/xyArwdXxLzjtvKWDA)

+#### References:
+<a href="https://www.thehindu.com/society/history-and-culture/a-temple-for-duryodhana-in-the-himalayas/article18425964.ece">Shrine for Duryodhana! by Vrinda and J. Ramanan</a>